evriinsight/docker-oracle-setup/README.md

 # docker-oracle-setup

 This document will keep an up to date version of my personal Oracle dockerized development environment.
-The main goal is to have one Oracle database with multiple versions of APEX installed.
+The main goal is to have the Oracle database with APEX installed connected to ORDS.

-This is achieved using Oracle 12c containers (not to be confused with Docker containers).
+This is achieved using Oracle 19c containers (not to be confused with Docker containers).
 If you're not too familiar with Oracle 12c containers I highly recommend reading [this](http://www.oracle.com/technetwork/articles/database/multitenant-part1-pdbs-2193987.html) article which covers Container Databases (CDB) and Pluggable Databases (PDB).

 <!-- TOC depthFrom:2 -->